killme2008/defun/README.md

   (do (str "Say hi to " other))))
 ```

-The argument vector is a pattern in core.match, so we can use all patterns that supported by [core.match](https://github.com/clojure/core.match/wiki/Basic-usage).
+The argument vector is in fact a pattern in core.match, so we can use all patterns that supported by [core.match](https://github.com/clojure/core.match/wiki/Basic-usage).

 For example, matching literals